Turboprop vs. piston: when does the step-up actually make sense?

 The piston-to-turboprop transition is one of the most discussed decisions in owner-pilot aviation.
 The arguments for it are real: turbine engines are more reliable than reciprocating engines, turboprops cruise faster and higher, and the operational capabilities of a PC-12 or TBM are genuinely beyond what any piston aircraft offers.

 This guide works through the decision systematically.
-The right answer depends on your specific mission, your hours and currency, and your honest assessment of what you are actually buying.
+The right answer depends on your mission, your hours and currency, and an honest assessment of what you are actually buying.

 The honest cost comparison

 The most common mistake in this decision is comparing purchase prices without comparing total annual costs.
-A used TBM 900 might cost $2.5M versus $500K for a well-equipped Cirrus SR22T.
-But the purchase price gap understates the real difference.
+A used TBM 900 might cost $2.5M against $500K for a well-equipped Cirrus SR22T, but the purchase gap understates the real difference.

 Direct operating costs per hour are higher for turboprops across the board.
 Turbine fuel (Jet-A) is typically cheaper per gallon than avgas, but turboprops burn significantly more of it.
 Engine reserve costs are higher.
 Scheduled maintenance costs are higher.